FactoryTalk-Optix/Optix_Sample_FileSelector/README.md

 This project demonstrates how to use the FileSelector widget to browse existing file or to generate a PDF report

+## Deprecation notice

+This widget is now part of the Widgets library of FactoryTalk Optix starting from 1.4.x

 ## Disclaimer

 Rockwell Automation maintains these repositories as a convenience to you and other users.
 Although Rockwell Automation reserves the right at any time and for any reason to refuse access to edit or remove content from this Repository, you acknowledge and agree to accept sole responsibility and liability for any Repository content posted, transmitted, downloaded, or used by you.
 Rockwell Automation has no obligation to monitor or update Repository content